-A number of factors hinder the provision of housing for vulnerable groups.
-The first is economic: the significant increase in housing costs undermines access to adequate and affordable housing, particularly for vulnerable groups.
-For instance, western European countries suffer from increasing homelessness, as vulnerable groups are financially excluded from home ownership and rental markets and in Africa, incremental self-build housing is becoming increasingly difficult due to high cost and/or lack of land, putting increasing strain on already vulnerable groups.
-The second obstacle constitutes welfare and housing regimes -e.g. safety net issues, legal and institutional frameworks - as countries struggle with significant income differentials.
-The third factor entails social barriers: discrimination against certain groups.
-XXXXVI Mass housing and slum upgrading programs lack attention to specific needs of these groups, thereby increasing their vulnerability.
-XXXXVII/XXXXVIII
+western European countries suffer from increasing homelessness, as vulnerable groups are financially excluded from home ownership and rental markets34 and in Africa, incremental self-build housing is becoming increasingly difficult due to high cost and/or lack of land, putting increasing strain on already vulnerable groups.35 The second obstacle constitutes welfare and housing regimes - e.g. safety net issues, legal and institutional frameworks - as countries struggle with significant income differentials.
+The third factor entails social barriers: discrimination against certain groups.36 Mass housing and slum upgrading programmes lack attention to specific needs of these groups, thereby increasing their vulnerability.^{37,38}

-Exclusionary zoning is another factor that significantly affects the supply of adequate, affordable housing.
-According to the Equitable Housing Institute, exclusionary zoning "consists of government regulations (generally local) that require large lot sizes, large square footage per dwelling, and/or other high-end features - in such a large amount of the residentially-zoned land in the jurisdiction - that low- and moderate-income people are deprived of the opportunity to live reasonably near their workplace."
+- 17. Exclusionary zoning is another factor that significantly affects the supply of adequate, affordable housing.
+According to the Equitable Housing Institute, exclusionary zoning "consists of government regulations (generally local) that require large lot sizes, large square footage per dwelling, and/or other high-end features in such a large amount of the residentially-zoned land in the jurisdiction that low- and moderate-income people are deprived of the opportunity to live reasonably near their workplace".
 This zoning regulation is common in suburban areas as affordable housing developments are burdened with protracted site plan and permit processes that result in excessive housing costs for lower income people.
-XXXIX Although zoning regulations were created to protect private property rights, the exclusionary zoning regulations have led to housing segregation and discrimination.
-XI residential, commercial, cultural, institutions and industrial uses. xlii The implementation of mixed use zoning is highly encouraged because it has a number of benefits including increased density, more compact development, the promotion of a sense of place and community, and the creation of greater connectivity between neighbourhood and communities. xliii
+39 Although zoning regulations were created to protect private property rights, the exclusionary zoning regulations have led to housing segregation and discrimination.
+40 - 18.
+Lack of mixed use zoning regulations equally contributes to segregation, as many existing housing policies have not promoted density and have, instead, contributed to urban sprawl and sociospatial segregation.
+The expansion of mixed use zoning entails the adoption of standards for blending residential, commercial, cultural, institutions and industrial uses.
+The implementation of mixed use zoning is highly encouraged because it has a number of benefits including increased density, more compact development, the promotion of a sense of place and community, and the creation of greater connectivity between neighbourhood and communities.